lmas/thesis/thesis.typ

 as shown previously.
 Both the raw in-data and the output Matrix Profile data was then saved as a reference dataset, used for verifying future implementations.
-The appendix in @appendixrepo has a link to the repository that stores this dataset.
+@app-repo contains a link to the repository that stores this dataset.

 // - implement original algo and verify it against ref.
 With reference data available, the original DAMP algorithm was then implemented